Analysis | Parsing Trump’s baffling, head-slapping comments on mask-wearing

 Julie Bard, for example, pressed Trump on his general indifference to wearing a mask during the coronavirus pandemic.
 And in doing so, she spurred a truly baffling and egregiously misinformed response — a response that was quite revealing, though not in the way Trump intended.

-“Wearing masks has proven to lessen the spread of covid,” Bard said, referring to covid-19, the disease caused by the novel coronavirus.
+“The wearing of masks has proven to lessen the spread of covid,” Bard said, referring to covid-19, the disease caused by the novel coronavirus.
 “Why don’t you support a mandate for national mask-wearing?
 Why don’t you wear a mask more often?”

 “Well, I do wear them when I have to wear them in hospitals and other locations,” Trump said.
-He’s made this claim before, but, to date, he’s only been photographed wearing a mask on a couple of occasions.
+He’s made this claim before, but, to date, he’s been photographed wearing a mask only on a couple of occasions.

 Then things got wild.